-Mandy King enters her fifth season at the helm of the women's basketball program in 2016-17.
+Mandy King enters her sixth season at the helm of the women's basketball program in 2017-18.

 King helped mold the nation’s leading scorer during the 2015-16 season: freshman guard Marajiah Bacon.
 With four freshman in the starting lineup most of the year, the Cougars knocked off both the NJAC Tournament and Regular Season Champions from Montclair State University and the second-seeded tournament runners-up from Rowan University during the regular season.
 Bacon was named the D3Hoops.com National Rookie of the Year and Honorable Mention All-American by the WBCA.

 King guided the program to an ECAC Championship in just her second year on the sidelines.
 The 2013-14 team went 18-12 and also qualified for the NJAC Playoffs.
 Overall, King has won 50 games in her time with the Cougars.